samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon*

-Each of the quiver’s three compartments connects to an extradimensional space that allows the quiver to hold numerous items while never weighing more than 2 pounds.
+Each of the quiver's three compartments connects to an extradimensional space that allows the quiver to hold numerous items while never weighing more than 2 pounds.
 The shortest compartment can hold up to 60 Arrows, Bolts, or similar objects.
 The midsize compartment holds up to 18 Javelins or similar objects.
 The longest compartment holds up to 6 long objects, such as bows, Quarterstaffs, or Spears.

 You can draw any item the quiver contains as if doing so from a regular quiver or scabbard.